| Helping others is good for your health. It

 important to our health as regular exercise and

+proper nutrition.
 Helpers experience pure Joy out of helping, a

 "helper's high."
 In a national survey, conducted by